Rapper Tekashi 6ix9ine arrested in Florida, records show

 TAMPA, Fla.
-(WFLA) — Rap star Tekashi 6ix9ine was arrested in Florida Wednesday evening after failing to appear in court, according to records from the Palm Beach County Sheriff’s office.
+(WFLA) — Rap star Tekashi 6ix9ine was arrested in Florida Wednesday evening, according to records from the Palm Beach County Sheriff’s office.

 Tekashi, whose real name is Daniel Hernandez, had a run-in with the law on June 11 when he was stopped by the Florida Highway Patrol for driving 136 mph in a 65 mph zone.

-When Hernandez didn’t appear for his court date on July 12, a warrant was issued for his arrest.
+When Hernandez failed to appear for his court date on July 12, a warrant was issued for his arrest.

 Deputies “also observed that the vehicle did not have a license tag.”